bliss-analyser/UserGuide.md

 to be ignored for mixes.

-* `export` Exports tags from DB and stores within the audio files.
+* `export` Exports tags from database and stores within the audio files.

 Analysing tracks